fadingred/Greenwich/Readme.md

 ## Setup

 Greenwich is quick to set up.
 You'll want to download one of the compiled versions from the downloads section of Github.
-Once you've downloaded Greenwich, there are two main components to the setup: the scripts and the framework.
+Once you've downloaded Greenwich, there are three parts to the setup: scripts, framework, and code.

 ### Scripts